ksu-cs-textbooks/cis400/content/1-object-orientation/04-testing/02-manual-testing.md

 ![Comparison of System Cost Factors Excluding Operations](/images/1.4.2.2.png)

 It is clear from the graph and the paper that the cost to fix a software error grows exponentially if the fix is delayed.
 You probably have instances in your own experience that also speak to this - have you ever had a bug in a program you didn't realize was there until your project was nearly complete?
-How hard was it to fix, compared to a error you found and fixed right away?
+How hard was it to fix, compared to an error you found and fixed right away?

 It was realizations like these, along with growing computing power that led to the development of _automated testing_, which we'll discuss next.